logzio/logz-docs/_source/no-search/p8s-remote-write.md

     For more information see [Upload JSON logs]({{site.baseurl}}/user-guide/shipping/log-sources/json-uploads.html).
   - To import dashboards from Grafana.com, enter the relevant dashboard URL or ID in **Import via grafana.com** and **Load** them.

-### Bulk import of dashboards via script
+### Bulk dashboard import via script

+Bulk import is supported for Grafana version 6 and above.

+As noted earlier, annotations and notification endpoints cannot be imported, thus dashboards that include these (and other) external resources will break during bulk import.

-All your dashboard folders are imported into a single folder within Logz.io.
+Custom selection of dashboards is not possible with bulk import.
+All your dashboard folders are imported to a single folder within Logz.io.

+*TBD: Script that runs against your Grafana endpoint to collect all dashboards.
+Import pending.
+Script name, name of grafana endpoint, API token.
+Needs to be tested w/listener & public endpoint...

-You'll need to include the following Grafana and Logz.io paramaters:
+You'll need to include the following Grafana and Logz.io parameters:

 * Name of the new folder for your dashboards
+* URL ?
+* Logz.io metrics token
-* Location of the logz.io API token
+* Logz.io API token
-* Address
-* Account number